logo

 2. Feeding difficulties: Many preterm infants struggle with sucking and swallowing, leading to poor weight gain and nutritional challenges.

-3. Infections: Due to a weaker immune system, premature babies are more vulnerable to infections.
+3. Infections: A weaker immune system makes premature babies more vulnerable to infections.

 4. Jaundice: Premature infants are prone to jaundice, a condition where the liver cannot break down bilirubin effectively.

-5. Long-term developmental delays: Some premature baby complications can include cognitive, motor, or behavioural delays as the baby grows.
+5. 5.
+Long-term developmental delays: Some complications of premature babies can include cognitive, motor, or behavioural delays as they grow.

-These premature baby complications often require specialised care and close monitoring in Neonatal Intensive Care Units (NICUs).
+These premature baby complications are managed with close monitoring in Neonatal Intensive Care Units (NICUs).

 Respiratory Problems in Preterm Infants